 - Follow your provider’s instructions to unlock your domain for transfer.
 Your domain can’t be transferred while it’s locked.

 - Get the authorization code—also called an “EPP code” or “transfer key”—from your provider.
-Some providers may need a day or two to generate this code, so we recommend requesting it as soon as you’ve unlocked your domain and disabled Whois privacy.
-You’ll enter this code to complete your transfer, so ensure that you have access to it, or copy and paste it in a safe space before continuing.
+Some providers may need a day or two to generate this code, so we recommend requesting it as soon as you’ve unlocked your domain.
+You’ll enter this code during the transfer process, so ensure that you have access to it, or copy and paste it in a safe space before continuing.

 Step 2 - Start the transfer

 - Go to squarespace.com/domain-name-search.

 - Near the bottom-left corner, click Transfer your domain to Squarespace.